ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/mx6xtMG.jpg" height="80%" width="80%" alt="Step 4"/>
 </p>

 - The next step is to create a RDS database in the Private Data Subnets.
-On the AWS management console, navigate to the RDS service to get started.
+On the AWS management console, navigate to the <b>RDS</b> service to get started.
 Before creating the RDS instance, subnet groups need to be created.
 They specify which subnets the RDS database will be created in.
-Select Subnet groups on the RDS Dashboard and click Create DB subnet group.
+Select <b>Subnet groups</b> on the RDS Dashboard and click <b>Create DB subnet group</b>.
-  - Name the group database subnets and place it in the Dev VPC.
-Under the Add subnets section, select the us-east-1a and us-east-1b Availability Zones.
-For Subnets, select the subnets with the CIDR blocks 10.0.4.0/24 and 10.0.5.0/24.
-Click Create to make the subnet group.
+  - Name the group <b>database subnets</b> and place it in the Dev VPC.
+Under the <b>Add subnets</b> section, select the <b>us-east-1a</b> and <b>us-east-1b</b> Availability Zones.
+For <b>Subnets</b>, select the subnets with the CIDR blocks <b>10.0.4.0/24</b> and <b>10.0.5.0/24</b>.
+Click <b>Create</b> to make the subnet group.

 <p align="center">
 <img src="https://i.imgur.com/3N0vEt9.png" height="80%" width="80%" alt="Step 4-1"/>
 </p>

 - Now that the subnet group is created, it is time to make the database itself.
-Click on Databases on the left-hand menu and click on Create database.
+Click on <b>Databases</b> on the left-hand menu and click on <b>Create database</b>.
 Use the following parameters to create the database:
-  - Creation method: Standard create
+  - <b>Creation method</b>: Standard create
-  - Engine options: MySQL
+  - <b>Engine options</b>: MySQL
-  - Engine Version: MySQL 5.7 (The latest version of 5.7 as in the future, more updated versions will be released beyond when I created the website.)
+  - <b>Engine Version</b>: MySQL 5.7 (The latest version of 5.7 as in the future, more updated versions will be released beyond when I created the website.)
-  - Templates: Dev/Test
+  - <b>Templates</b>: Dev/Test
-  - DB instance identifier: dev-rds-db
+  - <b>DB instance identifier</b>: dev-rds-db
-  - Master username: (Whatever you choose, in my case it is ernesto.)
+  - <b>Master username</b>: (Whatever you choose, in my case it is ernesto.)
-  - Master password: (Whatever you choose, in my case it is Password1.
+  - <b>Master password</b>: (Whatever you choose, in my case it is Password1.
 Make sure you remember this password as there will be no way to retrieve it afterward.)
-  - DB instance class: Burstable classes (db.t2.micro)
+  - <b>DB instance class</b>: Burstable classes (db.t2.micro)
-  - VPC: Dev VPC
+  - <b>VPC</b>: Dev VPC
-  - Subnet group: database subnets
+  - <b>Subnet group</b>: database subnets
-  - VPC security group: Choose existing (Database Security Group)
+  - <b>VPC security group</b>: Choose existing (Database Security Group)
-  - Availability Zone: us-east-1b
+  - <b>Availability Zone</b>: us-east-1b
-  - Database authentication: Password authentication
+  - <b>Database authentication</b>: Password authentication
-  - Initial database name: applicationdb (Make sure you expand Additional configuration to see this parameter, you must specify a name or else RDS will not make the database.)
+  - <b>Initial database name</b>: applicationdb (Make sure you expand Additional configuration to see this parameter, you must specify a name or else RDS will not make the database.)
 - After the database is created (it will take a few minutes for AWS to create), click on the database indentifier name.
-Under the Connectivity & security tab, take note of the Endpoint of the database.
+Under the <b>Connectivity & security</b> tab, take note of the <b>Endpoint</b> of the database.
 This information will be used later when connecting to the database using an EC2 instance.
-Under the Configuration tab, take note of the DB instance ID and DB name as they will also be used to connect to the database.
+Under the <b>Configuration</b> tab, take note of the <b>DB instance ID</b> and <b>DB name</b> as they will also be used to connect to the database.

 <p align="center">
 <img src="https://i.imgur.com/PGn58sg.png" height="80%" width="80%" alt="Step 4-2"/>